Lamden/docs/docs/basics_smart_contracts.md

 For testing you have two options as well.

-1. Using Contracting by itself for testing in the command line.
+1. Using `Contracting` by itself, for testing in the command line.
 2. Using a Sanic Server that will imitate Blockchain network.

 The example of using Sanic Server.